wp-plugins/wp-email/readme.txt

 WP-Email will load `email-css.css` from your theme's directory if it exists.
 If it doesn't exist then it will load the default `email-css.css` that comes with WP-Email.
 Just move your custom CSS to the appropriate file in your theme directory and it will be "upgrade-proof"

+= How can I make the E-Mail title different from the post title? =

+If you add a custom field with the key "wp-email-title" it will be used as the E-Mail title.

+= How can I set a default or suggested remark for the user? =

+If you add a custom field with the key "wp-email-remark" it will be placed in the remarks field in the E-Mail form.

 == Changelog ==

+= 2.52 =
+* Added support for the wp-email-title and wp-email-remark custom fields

 = 2.51 =
 * FIXED: Warnings of non-existant array indices